JuliaCon/www.juliacon.org/local/paris2025/index.md

 @@row,row-section
   @@col

-  The conference venue is the [Conservatoire national des arts et métiers](https://www.cnam.eu/site-en/), a higher education institution combined with a museum for technology and industry.
+  Join us at the [Conservatoire national des arts et métiers](https://www.cnam.eu/site-en/), a higher education institution combined with a museum for technology and industry.
   @@
 @@
 \\